tnichols217/notes/obsid-readme.md

 #### textAlign property

 The textAlign property sets the textAlign for this column.
-This value can be overridden by the individual column's textAlign setting.
+This value overrides the column group's default value.

 - "start" or "left" would left-align the column
 - "end" or "right" would right-align the column
 - "center" would center the text in the column
 - "justify" justifies the column content

+#### flexGrow property

+The flexGrow property sets the width of a column w

 ## Examples